vituperative/i2pchat/README.md

 ## Running

 On Linux, `make` creates `I2P-Messenger` executable in the current folder.
 Run it with `./I2P-Messenger`.
 When ran, switch yourself to online.
-It will generate your Destination on first connect to SAM.
+It will generate your Destination address (a key) on first connect to SAM.

 ## Old files and sites